 These days, Dalton and his whole family, including big sisters Serene and Abrial, are working hard to expand his communication skills, improve his mobility, and to learn more about the world around him every day.
 Dalton works with the Butler County Board of Developmental Disabilities' Physical Therapist Kathy Fleenor on a weekly basis in the family's home.
 Keep up the good work, Dalton!

-Dalton's story is a part of a series of Spotlight Stories we're posting here on our website and also on our Facebook page, our LinkedIn page and our Instagram account.
-The Spotlight Stories introduce you to some of the people we support.
-By reading about their lives, you can learn more about their every day lives and their successes, as well as learn about the services our Board offers.
-Check out the Spotlight Stories about Ashley, Duane, and Jessi, too.
+This story is a part of a series of Spotlight Stories we're posting here on our website and also on our Facebook page, our LinkedIn page and our Instagram account.
+The Spotlight Stories introduce you to some of the people we support: you can learn more about their every day lives and their successes, as well as learn about the services our Board offers.
+Check out the other Spotlight Stories here.